Cody Simpson

 Cody Robert Simpson (born 11 January 1997) is an Australian singer, actor, and a former competitive swimmer.
-Since his debut as a recording artist, he has released four solo studio albums: Paradise (2012), Surfers Paradise (2013), Free (2015), and Cody Simpson (2022).
+Since his debut as a recording artist, he has released four solo studio albums: Paradise (2012), Surfers Paradise (2013), Free (2015), and a self-titled album (2022), with another album currently in the works to be released in 2026.
 He portrayed the lead role of Dmitry in the Broadway musical Anastasia from November 2018 through April 2019.
 The same year, he won the first season of The Masked Singer Australia as "Robot".

-In 2022, Cody Simpson joined the Australian Swim Team after qualifying for the Commonwealth Games during Australia's team trials.
+In 2022, Simpson joined the Australian Swim Team after qualifying for the Commonwealth Games during Australia's team trials.
 In June 2024, he retired from competitive swimming after failing to qualify for Paris Olympics.

 Early life

 Cody Simpson was born on 11 January 1997 in Benowa, a suburb on the Gold Coast, Queensland, to parents Brad Simpson and Angie Simpson.
 He has two younger siblings, Alli and Tom.
 Growing up, Simpson attended All Saints Anglican School.
-In 2009, Simpson began uploading songs to YouTube, performing covers of Jason Mraz's "I'm Yours", Cry Me a River" by Justin Timberlake, "I Want You Back" by The Jackson 5 and Bon Jovi's "Wanted Dead or Alive".
+In 2009, Simpson began uploading songs to YouTube, performing covers of Jason Mraz's "I'm Yours","Cry Me a River" by Justin Timberlake, "I Want You Back" by The Jackson 5 and Bon Jovi's "Wanted Dead or Alive".